CAS and Visa

 If your visa application is refused by UKVI you should send a full copy of the refusal letter from the UKVI to email@example.com.
 It is essential that you read this section as it includes important information.

-If your visa is refused, the Queen Mary Advice and Counselling Service has a guide titled 'Tier 4 - what to do if things go wrong'.
+If your visa is refused, the Queen Mary Advice and Counselling Service has a guide titled 'My application has been refused'.
 If you understand the grounds for the refusal, which are explained in the refusal notice, the guide includes detailed information about what options may be available to you now, and important information about deadlines you will need to be aware of.

 If after reading the guide you need further advice about your situation, you can contact the Advice and Counselling Service with your specific questions or concern.